BRUCE LICHT

 Twin #2: I don't see her and you can’t prove it.
 That whole idea is totally unfertilized.

 Twin #1: Sometimes, when I really listen, I can sense her and hear her loving voice.
-Sometimes I think I even hear classical music.
+Sometimes I think I even hear her playing classical music.

 Twin #2: I guess we will just have to wait and see.
 But don’t hold your breath.